 Some dogs still seem to buzz with energy even after a good walk (ahem, my own crazy Cockapoo).
 Luckily, a dog treadmill may be the answer for owners who just can't seem to keep up.
-Even the most dedicated owners sometimes can’t give their dog enough exercise in a day.
+Even the most dedicated owners sometimes can’t give their dog enough exercise every day.

 You know - you get all ready to go outside for walk, clip on the leash, open the door, and get the breath knocked out of you from a giant gust of wind and blast of rain in your face.

 And then there’s the snow and ice - my poor dog’s paws can easily crack from all the salt that gets used to melt it off the roads and sidewalks.
 And the sharp salt chunks really hurt him when they get stuck between his toes!

-I also need to mention the problem of my dog being very unimpressed by rain.
+I also need to mention the problem of my last dog, Justice, being very unimpressed by rain.
 I bought her a rain coat and everything, but she still prefers to stay inside on those wet days!

 Don’t confuse a treadmill with an alternative to regular, daily walks outside.
 Even living in Ontario, the majority of days involve a couple walks in the great outdoors.
 Walking or running on a treadmill is exercise, but it isn’t the same thing as an actual walk.